-We value diversity and inclusion, and we drive innovation by leveraging the talents of our workforce and engaging with stakeholders to foster free, innovative, competitive, and transparent consumer finance markets where the rights of all parties are protected by the rule of law.
+We value diversity and inclusion, and we drive innovation by leveraging the talents and perspectives of CFPB's diverse workforce and stakeholders to best protect the financial interests of all consumers.

-We promote diversity and inclusion within our own workplace, seek diverse businesses with whom we can contract, and assess policies and practices within the institutions we regulate and contractors with whom we partner in order to strengthen diversity.
+We promote diversity and inclusion within our own workplace, seek diverse businesses with whom we can contract, and assess policies and practices within the institutions we regulate and contractors with whom we partner.

 An ongoing commitment

-Our five-year diversity and inclusion strategic plan outlines our goals and priorities, and the specific actions we're taking to support them.
+Our five-year diversity and inclusion strategic plan outlines our goals and priorities, and the specific actions undertaken to implement them.

-We're ensuring a diverse and inclusive workplace culture
+We ensure a diverse and inclusive workforce and workplace culture

-We can best serve the public by making sure our own workforce reflects the diversity in America which helps us to develop solutions that are relevant for all consumers.
+We work to ensure that the Bureau's workforce reflects the diversity in America which helps us to develop solutions that are relevant for all consumers.
 We focus on creating an inclusive workplace to ensure that all employees are treated equitably and work in an inclusive environment where their experiences are valued and their perspectives can be shared and considered, which allows them to do their best work for consumers.

 We monitor progress and share best practices with regulated entities